 Camp-Perrin is a region in southern Haiti that is lush and filled with mountains and valleys.
 After leaving Jacmel, we went here specifically to find another Bassin Bleu (there are like 15 in Haiti) and found so much more.
 On a hike to the bassin, or what I would have called a lagoon, we encountered some gnarly local kids who were leaping off the waterfall, as I had done near Jacmel.
 But this one was a bit too high for me.
 We visited an old colonial-era dam that now provides 24-hour electricity for the towns as well.

 After, we met a local guy name Reggie who offered to guide us for the day and took us hiking through the valley to the ancient caves of Kounoubwa, which were used for Voodoo ceremonies in the past.
 We stayed the night at Reggie’s house with his family, which was one of the most profound moments I’ve had while traveling just given their hospitality.

-Île à Vache
+Relaxing on Île à Vache

 Île à Vache is an island off of the south coast of Haiti, about a (treacherous) 45-minute boat ride from the mainland.
 The Island itself has two large resorts that are teeming with rich foreigners and vacationers, but there is still a very large local population just living the island life.
 And that is what we wanted to do there.

 We took our tents, found a nice spot on the beach, and camped under the stars.
 In the morning, we met some local kids who I taught how to play American football with a coconut, and they brought us food their mother had cooked.
 One of the most incredible beaches I had ever seen.